Thermal Management in High-Density PCB Assembly: LCSC’s Expert Tips for Optimization

 Cross-section of QFP Package Showing Die, Exposed Pad, and Bond Wires (Image source: online)

-Excellent thermal performance, lowering the overall thermal resistance of the package.
+• Excellent thermal performance lowers the overall thermal resistance of the chip.

 Key Challenges in Exposed Pad Soldering